thephpleague/skeleton/README.md

 ## Structure

-If any of the following are applicable to your project, then the directory structure should follow industry best practises by being named the following.
+If any of the following are applicable to your project, then the directory structure should follow industry best practices by being named the following.

 ```
 bin/